PickledDog/rc-640k/README.md

 # rc-640k
  128K+512K RAM/ROM card for RC2014
 ![Assembled PD108](/img/assembled.jpg)
-(version 0.9 shown, current version 1.0 has only minor layout changes)

 ## Overview
 This RC2014-compatible board provides RAM and flash ROM, software-pageable in 32k pages.
 16 ROM or 4 RAM pages may be paged into the lower 32k of Z80 memory.
 This paging scheme is compatible with Wayne Warthen's [RomWBW](https://github.com/wwarthen/RomWBW).